 Take the First Step in Your Recovery Today

 If you are struggling with alcohol or drug abuse or addiction, know that healing is possible.
-We encourage you to reach out to our friendly and experienced team here at Miracles in Action to learn more about our alcohol and drug detox in Northridge and the surrounding areas.
+We encourage you to reach out to our friendly and experienced team here at Miracles in Action to learn more about our substance detox in Northridge and the surrounding areas.
 We can answer any questions you may have, go over our payment and insurance options, and provide the information you need to take the first step in your recovery.

 “Miracles in Action provides a warm, loving, and family feel to the recovery process.
 I can say that I am very fortunate to have witnessed the miracles that take place here.
 The management and clients' past and present continue to make this place a success.
 Thank you Miracles in Action for all that you do. ”- A.M.